cardillan/mindcode/README.markdown

 * [ ] multiple-use temporary variables optimization
 * [ ] eliminate retval variables/assignments where not needed
 * [ ] elimination of useless statements, e.g. `op add x y 0`, `op mul x y 1` or `set x x`
-* [ ] parameters that are only passed to inner calls and never modified won't be stored on stack
+* [ ] parameters that are only passed to recursive calls and never modified won't be stored on stack
 * [ ] boolean expressions
   * ternary operator assignment: instead of conditional jump/set/always jump/set, do set/conditional jump/set.
   * and/or boolean improvements: conditional jump on individual operands instead of evaluating the and/or and doing conditional jump on that (overlaps with short-circuit boolean eval)